menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Denton is generally considered to be a blue-collar town.
-37.29% of the Denton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Denton, you'll notice that it is more blue-collar than most other communities in America.
+37.29% of Denton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Denton is a city of sales and office workers, managers, and production and manufacturing workers.
 There are especially a lot of people living in Denton who work in management occupations (22.03%), law enforcement and fire fighting (16.95%), and office and administrative support (13.56%).

 Setting & Lifestyle

-Overall, Denton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Denton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Demographics